mikaelho/pythonista-uiconstraints/README.md

 ## Debugging constraints

 When you constrain a view, you have to unambiguously constrain both its position and size.
 If you miss something, the view usually is not visible at all.

+An example of an ambiguous constraint definition could be:

+    view_a.dock.top()
+    view_b.dock.between(top=view_a)

+... which can leave the height of view_a undefined, and make size of both views ambiguous.
+(But not necessarily - if view_a is a Label, for example, it has a natural height which makes the constraints above fully defined.)

 To debug constraints, you can either check an individual view for problems with:

     view.at.is_ambiguous

-... or check your view hierarchy by:
+... or check your whole view hierarchy by:

     anchor.check_ambiguity(root_view)

-This will print out the whole hierarchy, and return any ambiguous views as a list.
+This will print out the whole hierarchy, indicating which views use constraints, and which of those are ambiguous.

 ## GridView